Spades

 Bottom: Sliver spade on short pole for use in blubber room.
 Blade is 8" wide, 9-1/2" long, 3/16" thick, overall length is 19-1/2", overall length including pole is 56".

-The broadest of all spades was the sliver spade, which had a blade six to eight inches wide.
-It was used primarily in decapitating a whale during the cutting-in process.
-The sliver spade severed the pieces of blubber and flesh, called slivers, connecting the head and body of the whale.
-It was also sometimes used as a blubber room spade to cut the blanket pieces, which were severed lengths of the blanket about fourteen feet long, into smaller pieces called horse pieces, about six feet long - the width of the blanket piece - and about one foot wide.
-(These horse pieces were then taken to the mincing horse on deck for mincing prior to boiling).
-When intended for use in the blubber room, sliver spades were mounted on short poles.
-When used for decapitating a whale, they were mounted on long cutting-spade poles.
+The broadest of all spades was the sliver spade, with a blade six to eight inches wide.
+It was mainly used for decapitating a whale during the cutting-in process.
+The sliver spade severed the blubber and flesh pieces, called slivers, connecting the head and body of the whale.
+Sometimes, it was also used as a blubber room spade to cut the blanket pieces, which were lengths of the blanket about fourteen feet long, into smaller pieces called horse pieces, approximately six feet long (the width of the blanket piece) and one foot wide.
+These horse pieces were then taken to the mincing horse on deck for mincing before boiling.
+When used in the blubber room, sliver spades were mounted on short poles, but when used for decapitating a whale, they were mounted on long cutting-spade poles.

 Back to top of the page